marciocoelho31/marciocoelho31/README.md

 ### Olá!
 Welcome to my Github! 😄👋👋👋

-- 🌱 I’m currently learning more about Microservices, NET 6 & React
+- 🔭 I’m currently working with Microservices, NET 6 & Event-Driven Architecture at [Avanade](https://www.avanade.com/pt-br)
+- 🌱 I’m currently learning to play drums and practicing zen buddhism meditation
-- ⚡ Fun fact: i'm also an actor and musician, currently learning to be a theatre director 🎭😉
+- ⚡ Fun fact: i'm also an actor and musician, and last year i directed a theatre play 🎭😉

 <!--

 **marciocoelho31/marciocoelho31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: